 The test is done on the value of any property (including financial assets such as savings, stocks, bonds etc.) belonging to all members of the household who are neither employed nor self-employed or self-occupied with the exception of the house of residence, private car, a garage for private use and a summer residence.
-A person (other than the head & spouse) is considered not to be employed/ self-employed/ self-occupied if her gross wage/ gross income does not exceed 35% of the National Minimum Wage.
+A person (other than the head & spouse) is considered

-Capital limits depend on the household composition and are shown in the table below:
+Capital limits depend on the household composition and are shown in the table below.